arXiv/arxiv-docs/source/help/moderation/index.md

 <span id="scholarly-standards"></span>
 #### Scholarly Standards

-Submissions to arXiv must meet appropriate scholarly standards. arXiv will decline submissions that do not meet these scholarly standards.
+Submissions to arXiv must comply with appropriate standards of scholarly communication both in form (including appropriate and sufficiently carefully prepared sections, figures, tables, references, etc.), language (professional communication, see also [Code of Conduct](../../help/policies/code_of_conduct.md)), sufficiently neutral tone, and general scrupulousness and care of preparation.

 <span id="scholarly-interest"></span>
 #### Scholarly interest

 arXiv moderators expect submissions to be of scholarly archival interest to the communities they represent.
-A submission may be declined if the moderators determine it lacks originality, novelty, or significance.
+A submission may be declined if the moderators determine it lacks originality, novelty, or significance and/or contains falsified or plagiarised content or serious misrepresentations.

-Submissions that do not contain original or substantive research, including undergraduate research, course projects, and research proposals, news, or information about political causes (even those with potential special interest to the academic community) may be declined.

-Papers that contain inflammatory or fictitious content (see also [Code of Conduct](../../help/policies/code_of_conduct.md)), or papers that use highly dramatic and misrepresentative titles/abstracts/introductions may be declined.
-Papers in need of significant review and revision may also be declined.
+Submissions that do not contain original or substantive research, including course projects, and research proposals, news, or information about political causes (even those with potential special interest to the academic community) may be declined.
+Submissions in need of significant review and revision may also be declined.

 #### Content types